trvrbrwn4/trvrbrwn4.github.io/readme.md

 </details>

 <details>
-<summary>The tags are what get used for the project filtering functionality</summary>
+<summary>Tags are what get used for the project filtering functionality</summary>

 ```javascript
 "tags": [